Applelo/SwitchSD2Vita/README.md

 The official vita memory is not applied as uma0 if you choose the ux0 by default.
 This option correct this problem with a MCD option which is added in StorageMgr config file (uma0 for ux0 installation or else ux0).

-By default, the option is activated but you can easily deactivated this one in the main menu if you want to continue to use it like before this update.
+By default, the option is activated but you can easily deactivated this one in the main menu if you want to continue to use it like before the 2.1 update.

 ### What data are stored by SwitchSD2Vita on my device?